SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Discussions

 \subsection{Useful Work-related Trade-offs}

-Incorporating a non-trivial and time-consuming useful work in block generation as \eqref{eq:fu} comes with a trade-off.
+Incorporating a non-trivial and time-consuming useful work in block generation as \eqref{eq:fu} comes with trade-offs.
 When a new block is mined, all other miners take a break from their own work to validate this work.
 In PoW systems, this is a negligible break, but not in the proposed PoL framework.
 For instance, assume that $B_{h-1}$ is the latest block in the blockchain system that is already validated and accepted by everyone.
 To generate the next block, each prover creates a template block $B_h$ and trains the model to check if the block is valid.
 However, when a prover finds out that its template block is indeed valid and broadcasts it, the rest of the provers are usually somewhere in the middle of their training.
 Each of the other provers' template blocks is valid with probability $p$, but only creates a fork at height $h$.

 More specifically, assume an honest prover is training stage $s$ using a template for block height $h$ and currently has computed $\tau/2$ epochs of stage $s$.
 When someone else publishes a block $B_h$, after taking a break from the training and verifying the newly published block, the honest prover has two choices.
-It either continues training the remaining $\tau/2$ epochs for the sake of completing its task but forgoes the BGO, or creates a new template (with a new seed) for block height $h+1$ and restarts the training $W_{s-1}$ again, which forgoes both the BGO and the initially completed $\tau/2$ epochs.
-Obviously, for an honest prover, the first choice is better, but in either case the BGO is lost.
-In fact, every time a block is created, other honest provers on average have trained for $\tau/2$ epochs, which do not contribute to block generation.
-Note that, the adversary may choose the first choice but not forgo the BGO, which creates forks.
+It either continues training the remaining $\tau/2$ epochs for the sake of completing its task but forgoes the BGO, or creates a new template (with a new seed) for block height $h+1$ and restarts the training $W_{s-1}$ again, which forgoes the initially completed $\tau/2$ epochs {in order to get a new BGO for height $h+1$ from the training stage $s$.
+Since the second option increases the redundant work and honest miners have to finish the task completely before getting rewarded in either case, it is better to choose the first option and forgo the BGO.} Note that, the adversary may choose the first choice but not forgo the BGO, which creates forks.